 CCS reconciliation conditions not met

-An individual fails to meet the reconciliation conditions by not lodging a tax return or, where they are not required to lodge a tax return, by not advising Centrelink that they are not required to lodge a tax return and confirming their income.
-These obligations also apply to any partner of a claimant during that financial year.
+An individual fails to meet the reconciliation conditions by not lodging a tax return or, where they are not required to lodge a tax return, by not notifying Centrelink of their ATI.
+These obligations also apply to any partner of a claimant during that income year.

-The first deadline by which reconciliation conditions must be met is one year after the end of the financial year in which CCS entitlement (1.1.E.30) was determined - that is, 1 July following the relevant income year.
+The first deadline by which reconciliation conditions must be met is one year after the end of the income year in which CCS entitlement (1.1.E.30) was determined - that is, by 30 June of the first income year after the relevant income year.
 If reconciliation conditions have not been met by the first deadline, a determination of no entitlement (that is, no CCS payments) will be made until the individual meets the reconciliation conditions.

 If an individual meets the reconciliation conditions after the first deadline but before the second deadline, their CCS entitlement will resume from the week in which reconciliation conditions were met.

-The second deadline is the end of the second year after the end of the financial year in which CCS entitlement was determined.
-If reconciliation conditions have not been met by the second deadline, the family’s CCS eligibility is cancelled, and debt recovery will commence for the subsidy that was paid in relation to the CCS year (that is, all CCS fortnights (1.1.C.10) that start in the financial year).
+The second deadline is 2 years after the end of the income year in which CCS entitlement was determined.
+If reconciliation conditions have not been met by the second deadline, the family’s CCS eligibility is cancelled, and debt recovery will commence for the subsidy that was paid in relation to the CCS year (that is, all CCS fortnights (1.1.C.10) that start in the income year).

-Example: Jo received CCS in the 2018-19 financial year.
-She was partnered with Tom for the whole financial year.
+Example: Jo received CCS in the 2018-19 income year.
+She was partnered with Tom for the whole income year.
 Jo lodges a return by 1 October 2019, Tom lodges a tax return in April 2020.
 Jo's entitlements can now be reconciled and she continues to receive CCS.

 Assessment of ATI

-For individuals with a current partner or an ex-partner, assessment of their family assistance entitlement is carried out by including:
+For individuals with a current partner or an ex-partner, assessment of their FA entitlement is carried out by including:

 • only the individual's ATI for any period they were single, and